guardian/dotcom-rendering/dotcom-rendering/README.md

 You can also find these extensions by searching for `@recommended` in the extensions pane.

-### Commit hooks

-Staged changes are automatically prettified on commit.
-You can disable this by adding `--no-verify` to your commit command.

-To run the prettier check manually, run either of the following commands from the workspace root:

--   `pnpm prettier:check` &rarr; Checks for prettier issues
--   `pnpm prettier:write` &rarr; Checks and fixes prettier issues

 ### Auto fix on save

 We recommend you update your workspace settings to automatically fix formatting and linting errors on save, this avoids code style validation failures.
 These instructions assume you have installed the `esbenp.prettier-vscode` VSCode plugin: